abbasilab/Synthetic_7T_MRI/README.md

         python run_vnet.py -i 'path_to_input_file(folder)'  -o 'folder_to_save_output_file(folder)' -c 'path_to_model_weight'
 ```

-* Please make sure the input images are:
+* Please make sure the input images meet the following criteria:
   - Nifti file
   - T1-weighted 3T image
-  - Brain stripped (mask files are an optional input, but the model has no innate ability to perform brain extraction.
-A brain mask should be provided if the input MRI is a whole head image.)
+  - Brain stripped (provide mask files as an optional input if the image is not brain stripped.)

 ### Training